Mercury (element): Chemical properties

-Mercury does not react with most acids, such as dilute sulfuric acid, although oxidizing acids such as concentrated sulfuric acid and nitric acid or aqua regia dissolve it to give sulfate, nitrate, and chloride.
+Mercury is somewhat more reactive than the noble metals gold and platinum that are close to it in the periodic table, but it is more stable than other the group 12 metals, zinc and cadmium.
+It reacts with oxidizing acids such as concentrated sulfuric acid and nitric acid or aqua regia to give mercury(II) sulfate, mercury(II) nitrate, and mercury(II) chloride, respectively.
 Like silver, mercury reacts with atmospheric hydrogen sulfide.
 Mercury reacts with solid sulfur flakes, which are used in mercury spill kits to absorb mercury (spill kits also use activated carbon and powdered zinc).